viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 ### Configure your camera

-Navigate to your robot's page on the app and click on the **Config** tab.
+Navigate to your robot's page in the app and click on the **Config** tab.

-Add your robot's [camera](/components/camera/) as a component by clicking **Create component** in the lower-left corner of the page and typing in 'webcam'.
+1. Add your robot's [camera](/components/camera/) as a component by clicking **Create component** in the lower-left corner of the page and entering 'webcam'.
-Select the `webcam` model and type in 'cam' as the name for your camera.
+1. Select the `webcam` model and enter 'cam' as the name for your camera.
-Then click create.
+1. Then click **Create**.

-Your robot's config page now has a panel for your camera.
+Your robot's configuration page now includes a panel for your camera.

-To select the camera the robot should use, click on the **video path** field.
+- To choose the camera the robot will use, click the **video path** field.
-If your robot is connected, you will see a selection of available cameras.
+  - If your robot is connected, you'll see a list of available cameras.
-Select the camera you want to use, then click **Save config**
+  - Select the camera you want to use, then click **Save config**.

 ![An instance of the webcam component named 'cam'](/tutorials/pet-photographer/webcam-component.png)

 ### Add colorfilter component

-1. Click the **Components** subtab and click **Create component**.
+1. Click the **Components** subtab and then click **Create component**.
-1. Then, select the `local modular resource` type from the list.
+1. Next, select the `local modular resource` type from the list.
    {{<imgproc src="/extend/modular-resources/configure/add-local-module-list.png" resize="300x" declaredimensions=true alt="The add a component modal showing the list of components to add with 'local modular resource' shown at the bottom">}}
-1. On the next screen:
+1. On the following screen:

    1. Select the camera from the drop down menu.
-   1. Enter the {{< glossary_tooltip term_id="model-namespace-triplet" text="model namespace triplet">}} of your modular resource's [model](/extend/modular-resources/key-concepts/#models), `example:camera:colorfilter`.
+   1. Enter the {{< glossary_tooltip term_id="model-namespace-triplet" text="model namespace triplet">}} for your modular resource's [model](/extend/modular-resources/key-concepts/#models), `example:camera:colorfilter`.
-   1. Enter a name for this instance of your modular resource.
+   1. Provide a name for this instance of your modular resource.
       This name must be different from the module name.

       {{<imgproc src="/tutorials/pet-photographer/add-colorfilter-module-create.png" resize="400x" declaredimensions=true alt="The add a component model showing the create a module step for a local color filter module">}}